Cargo: Road

+Food is commonly transported on roads in order to regularly supply supermarkets with fresh food.
+Retailers and manufacturers of all kinds use delivery trucks, ranging in size from full semi trucks to smaller delivery vans.
+Organizations such as the World Bank sometimes use the level of commercial freight transported by smaller businesses as a barometer of healthy economic development.

 Less-than-truckload freight

 Less than truckload (LTL) cargo is the first category of freight shipment, representing the majority of freight shipments and the majority of business-to-business (B2B) shipments.
 LTL shipments are also often referred to as motor freight and the carriers involved are referred to as motor carriers.

 LTL shipments range from 50 to 7000 kg, being less than 2.5 to 8.5 m the majority of times.
 The average single piece of LTL freight is 600 kg and the size of a standard pallet.
 Long freight and/or large freight are subject to extreme length and cubic capacity surcharges.

 Trailers used in LTL can range from 28 to 53 ft.
 The standard for city deliveries is usually 48 ft.
 In tight and residential environments the 28 ft trailer is used the most.

 The shipments are usually palletized, stretch [shrink]-wrapped and packaged for a mixed-freight environment.
 Unlike express or parcel, LTL shippers must provide their own packaging, as carriers do not provide any packaging supplies or assistance.
 However, circumstances may require crating or another substantial packaging.